 Faculty and Staff

-Barry Ferguson, PhD Candidate, Interim Academic Director
+Barry Ferguson, PhD Candidate, Academic Coordinator

 Barry has a broad academic background with a BSc in ecology from Durham University in the UK, and an MSc in environment and international development from the University of East Anglia in the UK.
 He is conducting doctoral research on the political ecology of the Mandrare Valley, focusing on land claims, customary tenure, and livelihoods of people living within newly protected areas.
 A native of Ireland, Barry has been involved in conservation, education, and rural fieldwork in southern Madagascar since 1999.
 He has supported this program in various capacities since 2001.
 He is an editor of the journal Madagascar Conservation and Development.